Evaluating Latent Space Robustness and Uncertainty of EEG-ML Models under Realistic Distribution Shifts: Background Methods

 \subsection{Quantifying model uncertainty using Monte Carlo dropout}

-In this work, we use a Monte Carlo dropout (MCD) strategy to examine per-sample variability in predictions, as a measure of model `uncertainty' for a new sample \cite{gal2016dropout}.
+In this work, we use a Monte Carlo dropout (MCD) strategy to examine per-sample variability in predictions to measure model `uncertainty' for a new sample \cite{gal2016dropout}.
 Specifically, we directly compare the changes in model uncertainty (measured using the standard deviation) under the aforementioned EEG-DS.
 Here we briefly summarize the theoretical background and our implementation.